 As an influencer and mentor, she often gets asked how she was able to successfully build a community online.
 She attributes her success to the fact that she has started getting more personal on Instagram and showing actual pictures of herself more and more.

 She wasn’t the only one though.
 Nowadays you’ll see, especially among service-entrepreneurs, many business owners use personal branding to grow their business.
-As a fellow entrepreneur who prefers to work behind the scenes, I was very skeptical to use this strategy.
+As a fellow entrepreneur and marketer, I knew the power of personal branding but getting out of the comfort zone to step into the spotlight isn’t easy.

 However, as you may have read on my Instagram, a few months ago I started implementing personal branding into my brand and using personal branding photography to connect with my audience on social media.
 The results were so astonishing that I wonder why I’ve waited so long.

-I started getting people inquiring about my services, engaging with my posts, and even approaching my on the streets.
-The amount of clients started growing and I started making long term relationships.
+I started getting people inquiring about my services, engaging with my posts, and even approaching me on the streets.
+The number of clients started growing and I started making long term relationships.

 Likability and Trust